Expert planning for today's needs and tomorrow's dreams

 Speak with an advisor.

 BB&T Perspectives shares financial, leadership and lifestyle perspectives with the hopes of enhancing our clients' lives.
-Learn more about the trust and estate planning topics our Wealth experts are discussing.
+Learn more about the financial planning topics our Wealth experts are discussing.

 A last will and testament may be your most important financial document, and you'll want to consider the optimal ways to structure and execute it.